-- Once cool enough to handle, place in a large bowl and mash lightly with a potato masher.
+- Once the lentils are cool enough to handle, place in a large bowl and mash lightly with a potato masher.
 It should be half mashed, half whole lentils.
 Add eggs, olive oil, tofu, Parmesan, garlic, fennel, parsley, thyme, salt, pepper and breadcrumbs.
 Stir to combine and set aside for 15 minutes so the flavors blend.

 - Preheat the oven to 400 degrees F. Spray a large baking sheet with olive oil.
 Form golf ball sized "meatballs" using the lentil mixture.
 Place each meatball on the baking sheet, spaced evenly apart.
 Bake the meatballs in the oven until golden brown, about 20-25 minutes, turning halfway.

 - While lentil meatballs are cooking, bring a large pot of water to a boil.
 Cook pasta according to package instructions.
 About 30 seconds before draining, add the bag of spinach to wilt.
 Drain, then toss the hot pasta with the pesto in the pot.
 Serve pasta topped with lentil meatballs.